andreiandrade7/panda-problems-sheet/README.md

 **Achievables:**
 1. Familiarized with strings, lists and handle the values on the index positions
 2. Learn fundamental rules of algorithm design, get them the most generilized as possible

+> Week 4

+Submited date : 16 Feb 2023 \
+Closed date : 16 Feb 2023
+Script name: collatz.py

+**Achievables:**
+1. Familiarized with the syntax for buiding conditions - if, else, elif
+2. Familiarized with the syntax for buiding conditions - for and while cycle
+3. Algorithm developing regarding one known algoritm concept: collatz